Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 - Kanaplex (Kanamycin)

-OR Minocyline for Columnaris, Dropsy, or PART of a treatment for Pop-Eye.
+OR Minocyline for Columnaris (mild cases when used by itself), Dropsy, or PART of a treatment for Pop-Eye.

 - Triple Sulfa; a good option (not combined with other antibiotics/anti-microbials) when there wounds, abrasions, etc. as the root cause of an external infection.
 While generally not the first choice for Pop-eye, it can be if a wound or similar is the cause.